 - No one is working better.

 No accountability means people can develop a victim mentality.
 Transparency shrinks.
-People shove others under the bus when things don't go well.
-It becomes "us" versus "them" instead of something aligned and productive.
+People shove others under the bus when things don’t go well.
+It becomes “us” versus “them” instead of one team, aligned and productive.

 4. Work gets missed.